GuillermoRaez/Backend_RentalMoviesAndTVShows/README.md

 ## Endpoints

-- Películas
+- Movies
-   - GET /movies/toprated --> Muestra películas top rated.
+   - GET /movies/toprated --> Shows the Top Rated Movies.
-   - GET /movies/searchid/:id --> Muestra películas según su id.
+   - GET /movies/searchid/:id --> Shows Movies by their id.
-   - GET /movies/search/:title --> Muestra películas por título.
+   - GET /movies/search/:title --> Shows Movies by title.
-   - GET /movies/genre/:name --> Muestra películas con determinado género.
+   - GET /movies/genre/:name --> Shows Movies by genre.
-   - GET /movies/actors/:name --> Muestra películas por actores.
+   - GET /movies/actors/:name --> Shows Movies by cast members.

 <br>

-- Series
+- TVShows
-   - GET /tvshows/toprated --> Muestra series top rated.
+   - GET /tvshows/toprated --> Shows the Top Rated TVShows.
-   - GET /tvshows/searchid/:id --> Muestra series según su id.
+   - GET /tvshows/searchid/:id --> Shows TVShows by their id.
-   - GET /tvshows/search/:title --> Muestra series por título.
+   - GET /tvshows/search/:title --> Shows TVShows by title.
-   - GET /tvshows/ontheair --> Muestra series que vayan a tener un capítulo emitido en los próximos 7 dias.
+   - GET /tvshows/ontheair --> Shows TVShows that will have a new episode broadcasted in the next 7 days.
-   - GET /tvshows/theatre_or_cinema/:id --> Muestra series que vayan a tener un pase en teatros o cines.
+   - GET /tvshows/theatre_or_cinema/:id --> Shows TVShows that will come out in Theaters.
 <br>

-- Login de usuario
+- User Login
-   - POST /login --> Logea a un usuario registrado y devuelve un token.
+   - POST /login --> While login a registered user a token will be returned.
 <br>

-- Usuarios
+- Users
-   - GET /users --> Muestra los usuarios registrados (token admin necesario).
+   - GET /users --> Shows the registered users (token admin needed).
-   - POST /users --> Da de alta un nuevo usuario y encripta su contraseña.
+   - POST /users --> Generates a new user and encrypts its password.
-   - PUT /users --> Modifica los atributos de un usuario (token login necesario).
+   - PUT /users --> Modify the users attributes (token login needed).
-   - DELETE /users --> Elimina el usuario introducido mediante id (token login necesario).
+   - DELETE /users --> Delete the user by id (token login needed).
 <br>

-- Pedidos
+- Orders
-   - GET /orders --> Muestra todos los pedidos (token admin necesario).
+   - GET /orders -->  Shows all the orders (token admin needed).
-   - GET /orders/findbyid --> Muestra todos los pedidos según el id de usuario (token login necesario).
+   - GET /orders/findbyid --> Shows all the orders by the userId (token login needed).
-   - POST /orders --> Crea un nuevo pedido (token login necesario).
+   - POST /orders --> Creates a new order (token login needed).
-   - PUT /orders --> Modifica los atributos de un pedido (token login necesario).
+   - PUT /orders --> Modify the order attributes (token login needed).
-   - DELETE /orders --> Elimina un pedido (token login necesario).
+   - DELETE /orders --> Deletes an order (token login needed).
-   - PUT /orders/admin --> Permite al administrador modificar los atributos de un pedido (token admin necesario).
+   - PUT /orders/admin --> Allows the admin to modify the order attributes (token admin needed).
-   - DELETE /orders/admin --> Permite al administrador eliminar un pedido (token admin necesario).
+   - DELETE /orders/admin --> Allows the admin to delete an order (token admin needed).

-## Relación entre modelos
+## Models relation

-La relación entre los modelos usuario y pedidos es de 1 a muchos.
+The relation between users and orders models is 1 to many (1:n).

 <img src="img/relation.png" width="500">

-Un usuario puede realizar varios pedidos, pero un pedido solo puede ser ordenado por un usuario.
+A user can make unlimited orders, but an order can only be made by only one user.

-## Tecnologías utilizadas
+## Used technologies

 <img src="img/javascript.png" width="53"> <img src="img/node.png" width="65"> <img src="img/postman.png" width="50"> <img src="img/sequelize.png" width="50">

-Dependencias instaladas : Express, Axios, MySQL2, Sequelize, Sequelize-cli, Bcrypt y Jsonwebtoken.
+Installed dependencies: Express, Axios, MySQL2, Sequelize, Sequelize-cli, Bcrypt and Jsonwebtoken.

-## Desarrolladores ✍️
+## Developers ✍️

 [Guillermo Raez](https://github.com/GuillermoRaez)
 [Adriana Fayos](https://github.com/AdrianaFayos)